This recipe is based on an urban legend.

 - 1 teaspoon baking soda

 - 1 teaspoon baking powder

 - 1 teaspoon vanilla

 - 2 large eggs

-- When completely mixed, add the flour gradually, stirring by hand, until incorporated.
-Stir in the ground oats, chopped nuts and ground butterscotch morsels.
+- When completely mixed, add the flour mixture gradually until incorporated.
+Stir in the ground oats, chopped nuts and Hershey bar and chocolate chips.

-- Divide the dough into 32 even sections and roll into balls.
+- Scoop the dough up with a 1/4 cup measure and shape into balls.
+You should get about 48.
+For smaller cookies, divide the balls in half to make 96 or just scoop heaping tablespoons of dough.
 At this point, you can bake the cookies right away, or put the shaped balls into a freezer bag and freeze until ready to use.

-- Arrange about 8 dough balls on a large, ungreased cookie sheet.
+- For large cookies, arrange about 8 dough balls on a large, ungreased or foil lined cookie sheet.
 Press down slightly to make circles.

-- Bake one center rack at 375 for 10 to 12 minutes or until cookies appear set and light brown around the edges.
+- Bake on center rack at 375 for 12 to 15 minutes (time will vary depending on size and how cold your dough balls are) or until cookies appear set and light brown around the edges.
 Let cool on cookie sheet for 5 minutes, then carefully transfer to a rack and let cool completely.

 If you use 1/4 cup measure for the dough balls, you'll get about 24 large cookies.

 If you use 2 tablespoons (or generously heaping) size mounds, you'll get about 48 cookies.

 For mini size cookies, make 24 large balls using the 1/4 cup measure, then divide each of those balls into about 8 very small marble size balls.
 Bake the marble size balls at 300 degrees (low heat -- not the 375) for 18 to 22 minutes or until they are set.
 Let cool at room temperature.
 Store in the freezer.